Subscribe Donate

 Mark Ridsdill Smith explains how to make a genuinely self-watering container garden which prevents your plants drying out and can double your yields.

-If you’re growing food in containers you’ll know that one of the biggest challenges can be the watering.
-Most vegetables need lots of water to grow well.
+Growing food in containers can be a challenge, but the self watering container can really help keep plants topped up with water.
 In hot weather some containers may even need watering twice a day.
 This is time consuming and, of course, impossible if you’re busy elsewhere.
 Then there are weekends away and holidays: how do you prevent your plants from drying out?

 But water reservoirs still need filling up, pretty much every day in summer: a growing tomato plant on a warm or windy day will drink a gallon of water or more.